codacy/codacy-checkstyle/docs/description/NPathComplexity.md

 were candidates for further decomposition - or at least a closer look.
 **Please do not be fanatic with limit 200** - choose number that suites your project style.
-Limit 200 is empirical number base on some sources of at AT&T Bell Laboratories of 1988 year.
+Limit 200 is empirical number base on some sources of at AT\&T Bell Laboratories of 1988 year.